velartrill/velartrill.github.io/orig/spirals/winterfall/eyes-of-the-storm.md

 “We’ll keep watch.
 If anything happens, I’ll wake you first thing, you have my solemn word.”
 Lena ruffles my hair again, beginning to stow the medical gear.
 “You can rest easy knowing we’re standing guard.”

 I’m too tired to argue — and he’s probably right.
 I lay back, holding Vi close to me and pulling her head in under my chin.
 She murmurs sleepily.
-“If any… a-anything happens,” I murmur, “there’s a— in the back of the wardrobe, um, there’s a false back; the code—”
+“If any… a-anything happens,” I babble, “there’s a— in the back of the wardrobe, um, there’s a false back; the code—”

 *“Rei.* Rest.”
 Lena closes up the last case, hefting it off the bed.
 “We’ll talk strategy tomorrow, all right?
 Right now you *both* need sleep.”